 Child Custody Issues In Everett And Snohomish County

 When it comes time to determine a child custody plan, the process can be very emotional.
-As a mother of two young children, our founding attorney, Lani Akiona, understands what parents are feeling.
-This allows us to represent your interests with care and compassion.
+As a mother of two teenage boys, our founding and managing attorney, Lani Akiona, understands what parents are feeling.
+The Akiona Law, PLLC team uses their collective experience to represent your interests with care and compassion.
 It is our goal to help you develop a custody plan that meets your needs and your children’s needs.

 We can help guide you through the child custody process.
-If you want compassionate representation in your child custody case, please contact us online or call our office in Everett at 425-740-2209, to schedule an initial consultation.
+If you want compassionate representation in your child custody case, please contact us online or call our office in Everett at 425-740-2209, toll free at 425-740-2209to schedule an initial consultation.

 Developing A Parenting Plan That Meets Your Needs

 When two parents are working, it can be difficult to manage child care and when two parents end a relationship, it can make an already challenging situation even more difficult.
 At Akiona Law, PLLC, we understand these difficulties and can work with you to develop a custody plan that will meet the needs of both you and your children.
 We will also work with you to establish a plan for child support, and can help you modify the support plan if necessary.

 In child custody cases, men often feel like their rights do not matter to the court.
 We believe that both men and women have a right to be a part of family relationships.
 As your team of attorneys, we will work hard to protect your rights as a father or as a mother.

 Ending a relationship is often difficult and may result in negative feelings on both sides; however when children are involved, you will have to deal with your ex, like it or not.
 Our divorce and family law team will encourage you to try and put aside whatever feelings you may have toward your ex and focus on the best interests of your children.
 After all, this is what the court will attempt to do as well.